Philadelphia

 Residents should monitor Haloacetic Acids (HAA5) levels.
 Pregnant women and families with young children should consult the specific EPA health goals listed below.

-View Health Risk Glossary →Score Breakdown for Philadelphia
+View Health Risk Glossary →Compliance Record for Philadelphia

 Frequently Asked Questions